 Children over 2 years and adults: 2.5 ml 4 times daily

-The oral suspension of nystatin or the oral gel of miconazole should be kept in the mouth for 2 to 3 minutes and then swallowed, or, in young children, applied to the tongue and inside of each cheek.
+Apply the oral suspension of nystatin or the oral gel of miconazole between meals; keep in the mouth for 2 to 3 minutes, then swallow.
+In young children, apply to the tongue and inside of each cheek.

 Show the mother how to treat since, in most cases, candidiasis will be treated at home.